 Client Interaction: While both lawyers and paralegals can interact with clients, only lawyers can give legal advice, represent clients in court, and set legal fees.
 Paralegals may gather information from clients, but they are generally more involved in behind-the-scenes work.

 Income: Lawyers typically earn more than paralegals due to their higher level of education and responsibility.

 Regulation: Lawyers are regulated by state bar associations and must adhere to the rules of professional conduct set forth by these bodies.
 Paralegals are not regulated by a state or national licensing body, but they must adhere to ethical guidelines established by organizations like the National Association of Legal Assistants (NALA) and the National Federation of Paralegal Associations (NFPA).

 These distinctions are general and may not apply in all settings or jurisdictions.
 Always check specific rules and regulations in your area for the most accurate information.

 How long does it take to Become a Paralegal:

 A major portion of the Bachelor’s degree program will be about educational requirements in general.
 The Master’s degree program in Paralegal work will take 2 years to complete.
 It will comprise of 4 semesters just like the Associate degree program.
 The certificate program can take anywhere between 10 weeks to 2 years to complete depending on the number of courses you pick at a time.

 Salary and Career Prospects

-According to O*NET OnLine, the job growth in the field is expected to take place at the rate of 15-21%, which is faster than the average job growth for all other fields from 2012-22.
-The same source further quotes paralegals earning a median annual income of $47,570 in 2013.
+According to the US Bureau of Labor Statistics, the job growth in the field is expected to be 14% from 2021 to 20301, which is faster than the average job growth for all other fields.
+The mean annual income for paralegal and legal assistants in 2022 was $62,840.